OxfordRSE/website/content/page/contact.md

 If you have any questions, please email us at <rse@cs.ox.ac.uk>.

+We also have a mailing list for announcements.
+To subscribe, send a blank email to <rse-announce-subscribe@maillist.ox.ac.uk>.

 ## Postal address

 Department of Computer Science, University of Oxford